dmackenz/HTML5-Gesture-Recognition/README.md

 # Browser-Machine-Learning-Gesture-Recognition
-Node.js gesture recognition for the browser
+Gesture recognition for the browser

 ### Development in progress

-* [x] Create client for recognizing gestures.
+* [x] Create training set for model using built client.
 * [x] Normalize gesture tracking for any viewport size.
-* [x] Create server with socket for accepting gestures.
-* [x] Create training set for model using built client.
 * [ ] Create and train model.
 * [ ] Create new UI for live model.

 ### Overview
 The purpose of this project is to demonstrate how an artificial neural network can be used to recognize gestures on webpages.
-The idea for this project was heavily inspired by Google’s Quick, Draw! game.
+The idea for this project was heavily inspired by Google’s Quick, Draw! game.<br>
-This concept provides client-side code for tracking mouse and touch based movements for both mobile and desktop.
-A swipe on the screen by either a finger or mouse is collected by the browser and sent to a Node.js server where it is classified/encoded to a specific set of gestures by a neural network.
+This concept will provide client-side code for tracking mouse and touch based movements for both mobile and desktop.
+A swipe on the screen by either a finger or mouse is collected by the browser and classified/encoded to a specific set of gestures by a neural network.
 The current prototype is a proof of concept and will only be trained on four types of gestures (up, down, left, right).
 The current plan is to implement the neural network in Tensorflow.js.

 ### Training Set
-I will be creating my own training set manually by creating a dummy client that will record swipes from my smartphone.
-I will then use this data to train the neural network via backpropogation.
+I will be creating my own training set automatically by creating a client that generate artificial swipe data and normalize it for the viewport.
+I will then use this data to train the neural network.

 The structure of the collected data will be:
 ```JSON